The Comox Valley

 Getting To The Comox Valley

 The Comox Valley Airport (YQQ) is located in the Town of Comox.
-If offers daily non-stop flights from Vancouver, Calgary and Edmonton with Central Mountain Air, Pacific Coastal Airlines and WestJet.
+If offers daily non-stop flights from Vancouver, Calgary and Edmonton with Central Mountain Air, Pacific Coastal Airlines, Air Canada and WestJet.

 Comox Valley History and Climate